ayokanme/news-prefect/README.md

 - The user is able to display a large version of the article thumbnail in a modal window
 - The user is able to display and copy (via button click), the short link to the article they are viewing if it is available
 - The user is able to log out of their account and prevent access to their bookmarked articles
-- The user is able to delete their account and all their bookmarked articles
+- The user is able to delete their account and all their bookmarked articles after authentication through a password modal form

 ## Backend Service